Identification and follow up of electromagnetic counterparts of gravitational wave candidate events

 In 2012, the LVC approved a statement (LSC, Virgo) that broadly outlines LVC policy on releasing GW triggers (partially-validated event candidates).
 Initially, triggers will be shared promptly only with astronomy partners who have signed an Memorandum of Understanding (MoU) with LVC involving an agreement on deliverables, publication policies, confidentiality, and reporting.
 After four GW events have been published, further event candidates with high confidence will be shared immediately with the entire astronomy community (and the public), while lower-significance candidates will continue to be shared promptly only with partners who have signed a MoU.

-Open call for participation to GW-EM follow-up program, due Feb 16 2014.
+Open calls for participation to GW-EM follow-up program.

-On Dec 16 2013, we issued a call for proposals to sign standard MoU with the LVC.
-This call is open to all professional astronomers with demonstrated experience, and require that a partner bring some useful observing resource(s), not just astronomy expertise, to participate.
-GW triggers will be sent to groups that are in position to make observations in the course of next science runs circa 2015-2017 (arXiv:1304.0670, LIGO-P1200087, VIR-0288A-12).
-Our intent is to accept and sign MoUs with all qualified applicants.
-We expect to issue this call yearly in spring.
+An open call for proposals to sign standard MoU with LVC was issued on December 16, 2013 with deadline February 16, 2014.
+This call was open to all professional astronomers with demonstrated experience, and required a partner to bring some useful observing resource(s), not just astronomy expertise, to participate.
+All qualified applicants have been contacted and MoUs are currently being signed.
+GW triggers will be sent to these groups in the course of next science runs circa 2015-2017 (arXiv:1304.0670, LIGO-P1200087, VIR-0288A-12).
+A second open call is expected to be issued in fall 2014.

 Useful links and documents